🎧 Prefer to listen to the podcast or watch the video? Jump to listen to the podcast & watch the video.

 What is a SLAT and how does it help with estate tax planning?

 A Spousal Lifetime Access Trust (SLAT) is an irrevocable trust created by one spouse for the benefit of the other.
 Assets transferred into the SLAT are removed from the grantor’s taxable estate while still being accessible to the beneficiary spouse.
-It is one of the most widely used estate tax planning tools for married high-net-worth couples looking to use their lifetime exemption before it potentially decreases.
+It is one of the most widely used estate tax planning tools for married high-net-worth couples looking to use their lifetime exemption efficiently.

 How much does estate tax planning cost, and is it worth it?